rebelwarrior/7Kingdoms/classes.md

 ## Ranger:
 ![Ranger2][ranger2]
 ![Ranger][ranger]
-The trackers and scouts of the 7K, they can mostly be found on the fringes of civilization or in-between places.
+The trackers, scouts and hunters of the 7K, they can mostly be found on the fringes of civilization or in-between places.
+They have a connection with the land, few in civilized places do.

 > `"Hear me.
 Never flee from a Ranger.
 Better to face them in battle immediately than to have them hunt you down..."  - Stalwart Warrior`

+---
 ## Wizard:
+Wielders of arcane arts.
 They cover their faces and identities to protect their families.
 It can be hard to tell if they are female or male.
 ![Wizard][wizard]
 > `"I don't much like them, but they come in handy in a pinch." -- Captain Friggard.`

+---
 ## Paladin:
 Some fight for glory, others for money, some even to safe-guard their families, their lands, their kingdoms, but the paladin fight for a calling to protect the defenseless.